Avnet/M14A2AGTTS_Example/README.md

    you need to build and run tests.
 Note that this only affects building and running tests.

    So, rename the application source file 'source/main-x.cpp' to 'source/main-x.keepcpp'.
+   UPDATE: it is easier to add a ".mbedignore" file to the main directory and insert "source/*".
+This instructs the compiler to ignore the files in the source directory.

 2. Execute the command: **mbed test -m K64F -t GCC_ARM -c --test-config wnc_config.json -n mbed-os-tests-netsocket-\*** When running the test suite, it programs different test files into the hardware to run so execution will take